2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 Another key benefit of the Essential approach is the emphasis on rapid deployment and minimal disruption.
 Solutions like Swiss Bitcoin Pay can be set up in a matter of hours rather than days or weeks.
 For an owner or manager of a modestly busy restaurant, for instance, the end goal is to integrate Bitcoin acceptance without causing delays at the checkout counter or confusion among staff.
 Once the POS is configured, the manager may simply provide employees with quick instructions on displaying the invoice and verifying that the payment has cleared.
 In the best-case scenario, a customer’s transaction is confirmed nearly instantly via the Lightning Network, and the business’s administrative panel simultaneously registers a new payment in real time.

-Although the Essential profile does not require highly sophisticated accounting systems, it is still advisable to maintain accurate transaction records.
+Although the Essential profile does not require highly sophisticated accounting systems, it is still advisable to maintain accurate records of transactions.
 Tools like Swiss Bitcoin Pay offer CSV export functions, enabling managers to capture the fiat-equivalent value of each Bitcoin sale and track it alongside other income sources.
-This level of documentation is sufficient for most small businesses, and a basic understanding of exchange rates will aid in tax filing and general financial oversight.
+This level of documentation is sufficient for most small businesses, and a basic understanding of exchange rates will facilitate accurate tax filing and effective financial oversight.

 ![BIZ101-profiles](assets/en/24.webp)